 Mild pain can be normal in most women.
-You may seek immediate medical care if lower abdominal or belly pain is associated with vaginal bleeding, uterine contractions, or fever.
-These symptoms may indicate severe problems such as preterm labor, placental abruption, or infections (5).
+You may seek immediate medical care if lower abdominal or belly pain is associated with vaginal bleeding, uterine contractionsiXPeriodic episodes of tightening and relaxation of the uterine muscles , or fever.
+These symptoms may indicate severe problems such as preterm laboriXEarly labor marked by regular and intense uterine contractions between 20 and 37 weeks of pregnancy , placental abruptioniXDetachment of the placenta from the uterus before childbirth , or infections (5).

 All pregnant mothers with hernias and other serious conditions causing belly button pain need medical attention.
 Doctors may recommend special belly bands or surgery for umbilical hernia depending on the severity, and this may often resolve naturally after childbirth.
 However, if the hernia persists even after childbirth, surgical treatment is recommended.

 Intestinal infections may also require medical care and often antibiotic treatment, depending on the causes.
 Pain medications are prescribed for severe cases of belly button pain due to infections or hernias.
 You may also inform the obstetrician if the belly button pain is increasing over time.

 1. What causes a sharp pain below the belly button?

 Sharp or dull pain below the belly button or lower abdomen may be caused by the stretching of the round ligament (ligament pain), trapped gasses, or constipation.
 However, you should seek immediate medical help if the pain is persistent, severe, and occurs along with stomach cramps, blood or other vaginal discharge, or a burning sensation when peeing (6).